 The court system determines whether suspects are innocent or guilty for a given crime, and delivers justice to the person based on that ruling.
 There are both local and federal courts within this system.
 Local state courts handle matters like traffic violations, family disputes, and local criminal cases, while federal courts may handle larger cases that involve multiple regions or waterways.

-Courts are overseen by judges, whose role is to make sure the rule of law is followed and adjudicate what happens in the courts.
-Along with juries, judges hear evidence presented by attorneys who argue for the guilt or innocence of the accused.
-Judges can also accept or reject plea agreements, oversee trials, and sentence offenders convicted of a crime.
-At its best, a fair and honest court system looks at all evidence in a calm and rational manner, and then renders an unbiased opinion.
+All courts are overseen by judges, whose main role is to ensure the rule of law is followed and to adjudicate what happens to each offender in question.
+Along with a team of juries, judges hear evidence presented by attorneys who argue for the guilt or innocence of the accused.
+There are both defense attorneys and prosecution lawyers, who fight for or against the suspected criminal.
+Judges also oversee trials, accept or reject plea agreements, and determine the severity of sentences for those convicted of a crime.
+Suspects who are determined guilty in court enter the corrections system after sentencing.

 - Criminal Justice (Associate Degree)